 "scope".
 We can now remove this prefix, but we also need to make sure the method matches the casing used when we call query scope, so we also need to lowercase the first letter in the method name after removing the prefix.

-Step 4: Return
+Step 4: return $this

 The last piece of magic Laravel does for us under the hood is ensure that if we do not return a value from the scope, it will automatically return the query builder instance for us.
 But now we need to make sure we do that ourselves.